Scoping the new subprime as watchdogs cry 'bubble'

 RATE FLAG

 The BIS, then, is at most just flagging the risk of higher interest rates.
-"The sustainability of this process will ultimately be put to the test when interest rates normalize."
+"The sustainability of this process will ultimately be put to the test when interest rates normalise."

 The seeming inevitability of rates rising from next year suggests investors should already be bracing for some serious turbulence, if not quite on 2007 levels.